THROAT SINGING STYLES ⇧ CLICK TO LISTEN

 The Tiny Republic of Tuva is a giant when it comes to mastery of the human voice.
 Tuvan throat singers can produce two or three, sometimes even four pitches simultaneously.
 The effect has been compared to that of a bagpipe.
 The singer starts with a low drone.
 Then, by subtle manipulations of his vocal tract and keen listening, he breaks up the sound, amplifying one or more overtones enough so that they can be heard as additional pitches while the drone continues at a lower volume.
 Despite what the term might suggest, throat singing does not strain the singer's throat.

-The Ancient Tradition of throat singing (xöömei in Tuvan) developed among the nomadic herdsmen of Central Asia (map Bing map), people who lived in yurts, rode horses, raised yaks, sheep and camels, and had a close spiritual relationship with nature.
+The Ancient Tradition of throat singing (xöömei in the Tuvan language) developed among the nomadic herdsmen of Inner Asia, people who lived in yurts, rode horses, raised yaks, sheep and camels, and had a close spiritual relationship with nature.
 Throat singing traditionally was done outdoors, and only recently was brought into the concert hall.
-Singers use their voices to mimic and interact with the sounds of the natural world — whistling birds, bubbling streams, blowing wind, or the deep growl of a camel.
+Singers use their voices to mimic and interact with the sounds of the natural world—whistling birds, bubbling streams, blowing wind, or the deep growl of a camel.
 Throat singing is most commonly done by men.
 Although custom and superstition have discouraged women from throat singing, recently this taboo is breaking down, and there are now excellent female throat singers too.

 A Unique Concept of Sound.
 The Tuvan way of making music is based on appreciation of complex sounds with multiple layers or textures.
 To the Tuvan ear, a perfectly pure tone is not as interesting as a sound which contains hums, buzzes, or extra pitches that coexist with the main note being sung.
 Tuvan instruments are designed and played to produce such multi-textured sounds as well.

 VIDEO: The xöömei, sygyt, and kargyraa styles explained and demonstrated by members of Alash.